 Many individuals suffering from eating disorders do not believe they have a problem.
 Such individuals may resist getting treatment or receiving assistance.
 Support and encouragement from family and friends are essential.
 Long term treatment is often required to overcome eating disorders fully.

 A three-phase approach for the treatment of anorexia includes:

 - Restoring weight to healthy levels.

 - Addressing psychological factors including low self-esteem, distorted body image, depression, and interpersonal conflicts.

 - Long-term remission and rehabilitation, reaching full and sustained recovery.

-The specifics of treatment along with its success rate will depend on the individual.
-Success rate is also increased with earlier diagnosis.
+The specifics of treatment and its success rate will depend on the individual.
+The success rate is also increased with earlier diagnosis.

-Some individuals may be prescribed prescription medicines , such as selective serotonin reuptake inhibitors, or SSRIs, which are beneficial for resolving mood and anxiety symptoms associated with anorexia.
+Some individuals may be prescribed prescription medicines, such as selective serotonin reuptake inhibitors, or SSRIs, which help resolve mood and anxiety symptoms associated with anorexia.
 Inpatient treatment is often recommended.
-Such programs will be able to address medical and nutritional needs, and in some cases, intravenous feeding is recommended or even required.
+Such programs will address medical and nutritional needs, and in some cases, intravenous feeding is recommended or even required.

-Bulimia treatment options may include individual cognitive-behavioral psychotherapy, as well as group or family therapy, psychotropic medications, and nutritional counseling and planning.
+Bulimia treatment options may include individual cognitive-behavioral psychotherapy and group or family therapy, psychotropic medications, and nutritional counseling and planning.

 Latest Eating Disorder Research & Findings